zhufuyi/gotool/README.md

   replace     Replace fields in path files

 Flags:
-  -h, --help      help for goctl
+  -h, --help      help for gotool
-  -v, --version   version for goctl
+  -v, --version   version for gotool

-Use "goctl [command] --help" for more information about a command.
+Use "gotool [command] --help" for more information about a command.
 ```

 <br>